kubernetes/sig-release/release-team/role-handbooks/enhancements/README.md

 - [ ] KEP readme using the [latest template](https://github.com/kubernetes/enhancements/tree/master/keps/NNNN-kep-template) has been merged into the k/enhancements repo.
 - [ ] KEP status is marked as `implementable` for `latest-milestone: { CURRENT_RELEASE }`.
 KEPs targeting `stable` will need to be marked as `implemented` after code PRs are merged and the feature gates are removed.
 - [ ] KEP readme has up-to-date graduation criteria
 - [ ] KEP has a production readiness review that has been completed and merged into k/enhancements.
 (For more information on the PRR process, check [here](https://github.com/kubernetes/community/blob/master/sig-architecture/production-readiness.md#submitting-a-kep-for-production-readiness-approval)).
+If your production readiness review is not completed yet, please make sure to fill the production readiness questionnaire in your KEP by the [PRR Freeze deadline](https://groups.google.com/a/kubernetes.io/g/dev/c/CQ33yPqp-H4/m/hHO-NaQiAQAJ) so that the PRR team has enough time to review your KEP.

 For this KEP, we would just need to update the following:
 - {insert list of action items}